amitSah121/p5.js-libraries/renderer/docs/ui.md

 7) bg_rounds = [], by default [0,0,0,0]
 8) fg_rounds = [], by default [0,0,0,0]

+note: margin is added on top of width and height so to adjust total size you can either resize the ui by set_size(c.size.w-c.margin.l-margin.r,c.size.h-c.margin.t-margin.b)

 container_ui variables:

 0) Constructor(parent,name,width,height) -- note width and height are optional